GabrielcWilliams/Azure-Cloud-Detection-Lab/README.md

 ### Event Analysis

-Security events can be observed in the **Event Viewer** on the VM.
-For instance, Event ID 4624 represents successful logins.
-These events are queried and analyzed in Sentinel using KQL.
+Security events can be analyzed using the Event Viewer on the VM.
+For example:

+- Event ID 4624 indicates a successful login.
+- Query logs using KQL in Sentinel to find and analyze these events.

 ![Event Viewer Logs](./images/running a simple KQL query from an actual event.png)